-The African Climate Technology Centre (ACTC) is a project hosted by the African Development Bank (AfDB) and financed by the Global Environment Facility (GEF) to support sub-Saharan African countries in scaling-up deployment of low-carbon and climate resilient technologies for climate change Mitigation and Adaptation.
+The African Climate Technology Centre (ACTC) is a project hosted by the African Development Bank (AfDB) and financed by the Global Environment Facility (GEF) to support sub-Saharan African countries in scaling-up the deployment of low-carbon and climate resilient technologies for climate change mitigation and adaptation.

 This is delivered by:

-- Enhancing Networking and Knowledge dissemination with respect to climate technology transfer and financing;
+- Enhancing networking and dissemination of knowledge, with respect to climate technology transfer and financing.

-- Enabling the scaling-up of technology transfer through policy, institutional and organizational reforms of the country and regional enabling environments; and
+- Enabling the scaling up of technology transfer through policy, institutional and organizational reforms of the country and regional enabling environments.

-The ACTC provides Technical Assistance responding to the requests of national institutions and promotes Knowledge creation and exchange.
-The Centre focuses on the Water sector for Adaptation and on the Energy sector for Mitigation.
-For the Energy part, the ACTC supports the Sustainable Energy for All Initiative (SE4All).
+The centre focuses on the water sector for adaptation and on the energy sector for mitigation.
+For the Energy part, the ACTC supports the Sustainable Energy for All Initiative (SEforALL).